Shadow Infrastructure: Finding and Securing 'Ghost' IT Assets (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Infrastructure?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege ensures that development and testing environments are automatically created when needed and deleted after a specific Regulatory Compliance Fatigue: Automating the 2026 Audit Nightmare (Cybersecurity 2026).
+just-in-time access solutions ensures that development and testing environments are automatically created when needed and deleted after a specific regulatory compliance fatigue.
 By automating the lifecycle of cloud resources, organizations prevent the accumulation of forgotten "zombie" environments that often evolve into dangerous shadow infrastructure over time.

 Q12: Can AI detect "Subdomain Takeover"?